moslemajra85/knowlege_base_rag/README.md

     -> split into smaller pieces
     -> store pieces in a table
     -> convert each piece into numbers
-    -> store numbers beside the text
-    -> convert user question into numbers
+    -> convert the user question into numbers
     -> compare question numbers with chunk numbers
     -> retrieve the closest chunks
+    -> send those chunks to gpt-4o-mini
+    -> print the answer
 ```

 The key idea is that embeddings let you compare meaning, not exact words.